JYU-IBA/jabs/README.md

 The interactive mode should be self-explanatory and an internal help is provided.
 Please see [the example script](example/example.jbs) to get started.
 Note that scripts are executed in the directory where the file is located, when opened in the GUI, but in the current working directory by the command-line program.
 This affects loading and saving filenames.

-The scripting language is not a programming language, there is no flow control, new variables can not be introducted etc. This may change in the future.
+The scripting language is not a programming language, there is no flow control, new variables can not be introduced etc. This may change in the future.

 ## Command line usage